 More advanced visualizations such as funnels and line charts will require you to select two columns in order for your widget to fetch data to plot the visualization you’ve chosen.

-The following examples display some of what's possible with the CSV integration, and all use data from the same
+The following examples display some of what's possible with the CSV data source, and all use data from the same

 Example CSV file